AI voice bots are getting law firms sued. The numbers are catching up fast.

 Hidden Costs

-Reputation management: When TCPA suits generate press, you’re spending $5,000-20,000/month just managing the damage.
+Reputation management.
+When TCPA suits hit press, you’re spending $5,000 to $20,000 a month just controlling the damage.

-Lost client lifetime value: High-value PI clients research firms online before calling.
+Lost client lifetime value.
+High-value PI clients research firms online before calling.
 One TCPA headline can permanently damage your reputation.
 The cases you never get because of a reputation problem don’t show up in any report, but they cost you real revenue.

 There’s a Better Way: Remove Cold Calling Entirely